nielsvth/PIconnect/README.rst

     # Use '*' as a joker sign
     assetlist = afdatabase.find_assets(query="P*560")

-    # Select the first Asset from the Asset list
+    # Select the first Asset from the AssetList
     asset = assetlist[0]

-    # Some Asset class attributes
+    # Some Assetclass attributes
     print(asset.name)
     print(asset.parent.name)